ethereum-optimism/optimism/packages/docs/src/core/src/extending-pigi-core.rst

 ``@pigi/core`` doesn't come with any sort of front-facing services (i.e. an HTTP server that handles JSON-RPC requests).
 If you want users to be able to interact with your node software, you'll need to implement a service like this.
 We left this to node developers because different types of nodes might handle this in completely different ways.
-For example, the node that we're building inside of a `Chrome extension`_ talks to apps via Chrome's `native message passing interface`_ instead of over HTTP.
 Front-facing services need to wrap and pipe calls into JSONRPCService_.

 User interface